digitalchalk/wordpress-digitalchalk-sso-plugin/README.md

 #Installation

+Download the latest version of the plugin from the releases directory.
+The current version is wpdcsso-1.0.2.zip.

 Install the usual way through the plugins option in Wordpress Admin panel.
 No code changes to templates are required.

 After installation, go to Settings > Plugins > DigitalChalk SSO and set the parameters for the plugin, based on information from your DigitalChalk instructor account.